 Initiated in 2009, the first action was to scare away the invasive birds that were preying on the monarchs’ nests by shooting blanks, but it lacked efficiency.
 In 2012, a great help came from the Canary Islands.
 Susana Saavedra and her knowledge of invasive bird species allowed us to set up a network of traps for mynas and bulbuls in the coastal areas of the valleys.
 Within six months, about 2700 mynas and bulbuls were captured and removed from the nesting areas of the endangered Tahiti Monarch!
 One year later, a total of 5000 invasive birds were removed.

 Even though the population declined between 2002 and 2012 (from 48 to 44 birds), there is hope.
 The number of birds leaving the nest has been increasing since 2009, going from 3 to 10 and more individuals per year.
-Within the past four years, 61 juveniles have left the nest, and 25 couples are now protected.
+In 2019, the population reaches the number of 93 adults, and more than 35 couples are now protected.

 The Polynesian Ornithological Society wishes to thank the French Polynesian Ministry of Environment (DIREN), the European Union, the French Government, BirdLife International (via Jensen Foundation) and the French Association of Zoological Parks (AFdPZ) for their financial support in 2016-2017.